Gros Morne National Park: Tablelands

 The Tablelands, found between the towns of Trout River and Woody Point in south west of Gros Morne National Park, look more like a barren desert than traditional Newfoundland.
-This is due to the ultramafic rock – peridotite – which makes up the Tablelands.
-It is thought to originate in the Earth's mantle and was forced up from the depths during a plate collision several hundred million years ago.
-Peridotite lacks some of the usual nutrients required to sustain most plant life and has a toxic quality, hence its barren appearance.
-Peridotite is also high in iron, which accounts for its brownish colour (rusted colour).
+This is due to the ultramafic rocks –varieties of peridotite and serpentinite – which make up the Tablelands.
+They are thought to originate in the Earth's mantle and were forced up from the depths during a plate collision several hundred million years ago.
+Ultramafic rocks lack some of the usual nutrients required to sustain most plant life and have a toxic quality, hence their barren appearance.
+Ultramafic rocks are also high in iron, which accounts for its brownish colour (rusted colour).
 Underneath the weathered surface zone, the unweathered rock is a dark green colour.